samelhusseini/pxt-holidays/README.md

-# A "Holiday Card" sample target for a Microsoft MakeCode Editor
+# A "Holiday Card" target for a Microsoft MakeCode Editor

 This repo contains a "Holiday card" target built with Microsoft MakeCode (PXT).
 The editor is hosted on the GitHub pages at https://microsoftsam.github.io/pxt-holidays/controller.html

-The repo serves as a sample to anyone trying to integrate PXT into their own application without using the PXT frontend.
+The repo serves as a demonstration to anyone trying to integrate PXT into their own application without using the PXT frontend.

 Using the "editor controller" mode of PXT, you can embed PXT inside an iframe in your application and send and receive messages query project state and control PXT using a pre-defined protocol.
 The protocol for communicating with PXT in that mode is defined here: